 - Weight: 5 to 8 pounds

-- Coat and Color: Short coat in seal, chocolate, blue, and lilac; blue eyes
+- Coat and Color: Seal, chocolate, blue, and lilac short coat with blue eyes

 - Life Expectancy: 12 to 15 years